1andyhopper/nita/docs/step-by-step-nita-project.md

 ### Inventory File Location

 Once you have modified the inventory file with the new groups and host names for the `new_project` project, proceed to save this file in the root of the `examples/{new_project}` folder.
-We suggest giving it a unique name so you can easily recognize which host file corresponds to which environment later.
+We suggest giving it a unique name so you can easily recognise which host file corresponds to which environment later.
 A common practice is to append the environment name to the file name, such as `hosts_dc1` or `hosts_dc2`, to facilitate better management of your inventory files.

-By keeping your device inventory organized and appropriately named, will keep the process of configuring and managing your network devices within the NITA framework much easier.
+By keeping your device inventory organised and appropriately named, will keep the process of configuring and managing your network devices within the NITA framework much easier.

 ----

 # Configuration Requirements

-Next, consider the configurations needed for each device type in the domains/zones and work towards standardizing them by using templates.
-Templates make building and troubleshooting easier because everything remains standardized and consistent — right?!
+Next, consider the configurations needed for each device type in the domains/zones and work towards standardising them by using templates.
+Templates make building and troubleshooting easier because everything remains standardised and consistent — right?!

 ### Static Route Configuration Example